 “There is a growing understanding that smartphones, social media, and addictive algorithms are incompatible with adolescent development,” he commented in a sit-down with The Survey.
 His work has amplified the social media conversation, ultimately bringing the issue of cell phone use to New York legislators’ desks.

-In The Anxious Generation, Haidt argues that the “phone-based childhood” must end, citing statistical evidence such as the skyrocketing rate of mental illness and anxiety, which has doubled in teenage girls in recent years, as well as the decline of test scores that have been consistently dropping since 2012 when, as soon as iPads and Chromebooks were widely introduced into classrooms.
+In The Anxious Generation, Haidt argues that the “phone-based childhood” must end, citing statistical evidence such as the skyrocketing rate of mental illness and anxiety, which has doubled in teenage girls in recent years, as well as the decline of test scores that have been consistently dropping since 2012, as soon as iPads and Chromebooks were widely introduced into classrooms.

 “There is a consumer product that is killing hundreds of children a year, sickening tens of thousands a year, maybe we should ban the product,” Haidt asserted, expressing concern about smartphones and social media.
 “For some reason, in the online world our attitude is, ‘well, what are you gonna do about it?’”
 Haidt responded to the mayor’s comment regarding the city’s readiness with some thoughtful advice.
 “I am sure that they will do it [ban phones].
 I would suggest that they do it for the fall of 2025 and that they find some money to support schools that can’t bear the expense on their own.”